Government unveils national cancer agency and $60 million injection into Pharmac

 A programme will also be developed to prevent work-related cancers.

-Another aim of the plan is to improve survival rates for people who have cancer.
+Another aim of the plan is to improve survival rates once people have cancer, with an emphasis on better, earlier screening, and improved treatment once diagnosed.

 Strategies including increasing the age of free breast screening from 70 to 74 years old, progressing the national bowel screening programme and exploring bringing in HPV screening as part of the cervical screening programme.